Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 [**Rank S**](#step-2-dummy-step-2--total-points-999)

-Most of the achievements are about getting A rank in all the levels, as thats the minimum rank required by the game to earn a figurine in a level.
-S rank however is required for [The Seven Holydays King](https://retroachievements.org/achievement/224865), and to get a costume exclusive just by doing this, Phantom Jack.
+Most of the achievements are about getting A rank in all the levels, but S rank is required for [The Seven Holydays King](https://retroachievements.org/achievement/224865), and to get the final costume for [Phantom Outfits](https://retroachievements.org/achievement/224860).

 When you beat a level, the game will rank you based on different categories, and then give you a total rank of the level.
 The categories are:
 * Time: how much time you spent to beat the level
 * Combo: Highest combo number without breaking it
-* Damage: Lowest amount of hits taken (in nightmare difficulty, the game takes off 1 extra point per hit)
+* Damage: Amount of hits taken (in nightmare difficulty, an extra point will be given per hit)
-* Exclamation points: How many times you taunted an enemy (these can also be gotten during a dance)
+* Exclamation points: These points can be earned by taunting, using Santa Jack's presents, and in dance segments during boss fights

 You may think that you need to earn S rank in all ranks and get the total rank S in a level, but that is not the case.\
 The game tracks the highest rank you earn in each of the categories, without taking into consideration the final ranking you earn in a level.
 With this in mind, if you're finding it too difficult to S rank on first visit, you can even revisit a level and go for just one or two of the categories for S rank, then again for the other two, and the game will assign you S rank for that level.

+Requirements and tips in getting S ranks in each level will be written in each of the A Rank achievements.

 ***

 [**Damageless, Full Combo**](#step-3-dummy-step-3--total-points-999)

-All of these achievements can only be done on Nightmare Mode.
+⚠️ All of these achievements can only be done on Nightmare Mode.

 ***